 You can only use your HSA to pay health insurance premiums if you are collecting Federal or State unemployment benefits, or you have COBRA continuation coverage through a former employer.

 Yes, if you have tax-qualified long-term care insurance.
 However, the amount considered a qualified medical expense depends on your age.
-See IRS Publication 502 for the amounts deductable by age.
+See IRS Publication 502 for the amounts deductible by age.

 Once funds are deposited into the HSA, the account can be used to pay for qualified medical expenses tax-free, even if you no longer have HDHP coverage.
 The funds in your account roll over automatically each year and remain indefinitely until used.
 There is no time limit on using the funds.

 Funds deposited into your HSA remain in your account and automatically roll over from one year to the next.
 You may continue to use the HSA funds for qualified medical expenses.
 You are no longer eligible to contribute to an HSA for months that you are not an eligible individual because you are not covered by an HDHP.
-If you have coverage by an HDHP for less than a year, the annual maximum contribution is reduced; if you made a contribution to your HSA for the year based on a full year's coverage by the HDHP, you will need to withdraw some of the contribution to avoid the tax on excess HSA contributions.
-If you regain HDHP coverage at a later date, you can begin making contributions to your HSA again.
+Contribution maximums depend on when you either lost or newly gained HDHP coverage.
+Please check IRS Publication 969 for more information.

 Yes, the unused balance in a Health Savings Account automatically rolls over year after year.
 You won't lose your money if you don't spend it within the year.